-Goal: Hollister encourages residents, businesses, and industries to electrify offroad equipment when feasible.
+Goal: Hollister encourages residents, businesses, and industries to electrify off-road equipment when feasible.

 Off-road equipment is used in many important sectors of the Hollister economy, such as construction and landscaping.
-The use of off-road equipment contributes to community-wide GHG emissions, air pollution, and noise levels in Hollister.
-Construction equipment is also a significant source of air pollution in the heavy-duty off-road equipment sector.
+The use of off-road equipment contributes to GHG emissions, air pollution, and noise levels in Hollister.
 By encouraging the transition to electric off-road equipment, Hollister can improve quality of life and reduce air pollution while reducing GHG emissions.